 What does an Energy Manager do in a Hotel?

-As we deal with major hotel companies, multinationals with hotels in various countries or regions, we find that beyond tracking the “global” consumption of the hotel, they are interested in sub-monitoring.
+As we deal with major hotel companies, and multinationals with hotels in various countries or regions, we find that beyond tracking the “global” consumption of the hotel, they are interested in sub-monitoring.

 Often, hotel managers want all this information to be processed internally by the employees themselves, for the sake of cost savings and data confidentiality.
 Then the maintenance technicians, often already overloaded with functions, begin to devote time to a task that does not interest them, that often does not satisfy them or that they even are not prepared for it.
-The initial idea cost savings quickly turn into increased stress and deterioration of maintenance.
+The initial idea of cost savings quickly turn into increased stress and deterioration of maintenance.

 On the other hand, optimal energy management of facilities does not mean capturing hundreds or even thousands of data on a computer without a pre-defined strategy; having energy data “just to store them” can have serious consequences for your business if ignored altogether.
 This can cost you to lose savings opportunities if the company’s objectives are not clear.

-Hotel establishments therefore need to monitor their facilities in real-time: it is not only about electricity consumption, but also the consumption of natural gas (or diesel) as well as water.
+Hotel establishments, therefore, need to monitor their facilities in real-time: it is not only about electricity consumption, but also the consumption of natural gas (or diesel) as well as water.
 And to do so, they will need: